How to Get Additional Funding for Your Quarter Zero Experience

 There are a variety of grants available to students participating in enrichment programs during the summer.
 While each grant has different criteria, many are available to residents of Chicago, IL.

 Support for Talented Students provides scholarships for gifted and talented Central Ohio students currently in grades up to 11th grade whose families could not otherwise afford the costs.
 These scholarships are specifically for summer enrichment programs.
-Note: The deadline is March 9, 2018 for applications.
+Note: Applications are expected to be available in January 2020.

 The Tennessee Association for the Gifted (TAG) offers scholarships to Tennessee’s gifted students for educational programs that provide enrichment, acceleration, or independent study.
 Scholarships are available up to $200.
-Note: The deadline is March 31, 2018 for applications.
+Note: Applications for Summer 2020 will be available in April 2020.

 The Texas Association for the Gifted and Talented offers summer enrichment scholarships for gifted students grades K- 12.
 The maximum summer scholarship award is $400 and can be used for academic, fine arts, or performing arts programs.
-Note: The deadline is February 23, 2018 for applications.
+Note: The Application will be available some time in mid-January 2020 and the deadline is the end of February 2020.

 While a bit more formal, the tips of how to write a successful scholarship application are largely the same as the themes we highlighted above on how to write your crowdfunding story.
 Keep in mind that there is a human on the other end of the application and you want your story to resonate in their hearts as well.
 Let your passion come through and get them to see the same vision for your future.